Walk up to the pavilion

 Directions

-Located on Highway 30 about 6 miles south of Etowah, TN, and 6 miles north of Benton, TN.
-From Highway 411, turn onto Highway 30; pavilion is 0.3 miles on the right.
+Located on Highway 30, approximately 6 miles south of Etowah, TN and 6 miles north of Benton, TN.
+From Highway 411, turn onto Highway 30; the pavilion is 0.3 miles on the right.

 Amenities